Generate summary with AI

 Dynatrace pricing:

-• Pricing is determined by usage; it starts at $0.08 per hour for an 8 GiB host for full-stack monitoring.
+- Pricing is determined by the amount of usage.
+Initial price points begin at $0.08 per hour for an 8 GiB host for full-stack monitoring.

 9. Datadog